lizardfs/lizardfs/README.md

 LizardFS is a highly reliable, scalable and efficient distributed file system.
 It spreads data over a number of physical servers, making it visible to an end user as a single file system.

-More info can be found at www.lizardfs.org.

-For support please contact sales@lizardfs.com or visit www.lizardfs.com.
+For support please contact contact@lizardfs.com or visit www.lizardfs.com.

 ## Useful links